nehajgtp/project3-sprint2-worktohome/README.md

 8.  `cd`  into  `lect11`  and make a new file called  `sql.env`  and add  `SQL_USER=`  and  `SQL_PASSWORD=`  in it
 9. Fill in those values with the values you put in 7. b)

+## Google Login OAUTH
+1. run `npm instsall react-google-login`
+2. Go to https://console.developers.google.com and sign up with personal google account
+3. Click "CREATE PROJECT" or in "Select a Project", click "New Project"
+4. Name your project.
+5. Click "Credentials" and then click "Create Credentials" and click "OAuth client ID"
+6. If you see a warning, saying "To create an OAuth client ID, you must first set...", do these steps\
+    a) Click "CONFIGURE CONSENT SCREEN"
+    b) Choose "External"
+    c) Give the application a name and press save.
+5. Go to Credentials -> Create Credentials -> OAuth client ID and click "web application"
+6. Put the URL of the web app in Authorized JavaScript origins and Authorized redirect URIs\
+7. Put your client id in the GoogleButton.jsx file under the scripts folder.

 ## Setting up API Keys
 > Setting up Rapid API
 1. Go to https://rapidapi.com/marketplace and create an account (preferably use Github account to create new account).